RoryBarnes/LP890-9/StellarEvol/README.rst

 TODO:

-1. Change mass to that of Speculoos-1
+1. Change mass to that of LP 890-9
 2. Add HZ evolution, including conservative and optimistic limits.

 To run this example